ziutek/kasia.go/README.md

 1. Render subtemplate with main context by typing `$tpl1`.
 2. Render subtemplate with custom context: `$tpl2.Nested(custom_context)`.

-If you use context itself as parameter to the Nested: `$tpl2.Nested(@)` method it will be treated as ordinary slice parameter.

 ## Context stack

 You can divide the data context into two (or more) parts.
 For example, the first